-“Many research disciplines make use of cutting-edge technologies for knowledge discovery and our institution is ready to move with the professional training of data scientists,” said Dr. Loredo-Osti.
+“Many research disciplines make use of cutting-edge technologies for knowledge discovery and our institution is ready to move with the professional training of data scientists,” Dr. Loredo-Osti said.
 “With this program, the Faculty of Science is not only fulfilling its role in the training of personnel to address the big data problems, but also promoting technological development in the province and the country.”

-Dr. Oscar Meruvia-Pastor, deputy head of graduate studies in the Department of Computer Science, Faculty of Science, says artificial intelligence has become one of the most popular areas of computer science and there are few areas where AI will not improve existing systems or processes.
+Dr. Oscar Meruvia-Pastor, deputy head of graduate studies in the Department of Computer Science, Faculty of Science, says artificial intelligence has become one of the most popular areas of computer science and there are few areas where artificial intelligence will not improve existing systems or processes.

-“AI systems are being used for a variety of applications such as planning, knowledge discovery, automation, human-computer interaction, image processing, natural language processing and robotics,” he said.
-“That trend is expected to continue in future years as the use of AI becomes more sophisticated and is applied to more areas of science.”
+“AI systems are being used for a variety of applications, such as planning, knowledge discovery, automation, human-computer interaction, image processing, natural language processing and robotics,” he said.
+“That trend is expected to continue in future years as the use of artificial intelligence becomes more sophisticated and is applied to more areas of science.”

-“The Department of Computer Science in the Faculty of Science has growing expertise in this field and is well-positioned to train graduate students to satisfy the demands for AI in the tech sector across the province, Canada and around the world,” said Dr. Sharene Bungay, department head.
+“The Department of Computer Science has growing expertise in this field and is well-positioned to train graduate students to satisfy the demands for AI in the tech sector across the province, Canada and around the world,” said Dr. Sharene Bungay, department head.